Pulling In

 face flickering in and out

-of our blurry sight in the dim light
+of our sleep-eye in the dim glow

-of street lamps, your occasional whispers
+of street lamps, your whispers veiled

-veiled behind the gritty static of AM
+behind the grit of AM radio,

-radio, just know that I’m half-awake
+just know that I’m half-awake

-back here and can’t walk straight,
+in this half-light and can’t walk straight,

 so you’ll absolutely need to carry me in.